MariaDAH/Okra-MissionSubsystem/README.md

     Feature 1.4: User X can delete any entry (food) previously inserted from the pre-filled food diary form.
 System will delete the food from the food diary.

     Feature 1.5: User X selects seeing situation of the local market.
 System  will respond showing bubble chart with information about brands consumed in the local area, clasified by conglomerates if possible.
-(Dimension: region) (Metrics: Brand Name, Conglomerate).
+(Dimension: region, Brand Name, Conglomerate) (Metrics: Number of products).

     Feature 1.6: User X selects seeing situation of the global market.
 System  will respond showing bubble chart with information about brands consumed globally, clasified by conglomerates if possible.
-(Dimension: country) (Metrics: Brand Name, Conglomerate).
+(Dimension: country, Brand Name, Conglomerate) (Metrics: Number of products).

     For features 1.2 to 1.4 it has been used FastSecret Platform REST API, to get nutricional values. ** http://platform.fatsecret.com **